-One AMD Place Sunnyvale, CA 94088 (408) 732-2400
+One AMD Place Sunnyvale, Ca 94088 (408) 732-2400

-You are cordially invited to attend the Annual Meeting of Stockholders of Advanced Micro Devices, Inc. to be held at 10:00 a.m. on Thursday, April 27, 2000, at the St. Regis Hotel at 2 East 55th Street, New York, New York.
+You are cordially invited to attend the Annual Meeting of Stockholders of Advanced Micro Devices, Inc. to be held at 10:00 a.m. on Thursday, April 26, 2001, at the St. Regis Hotel at 2 East 55th Street, New York, New York.
 Detailed information regarding the business to be transacted at the meeting is contained in the accompanying Notice of Annual Meeting and Proxy Statement.

 Regardless of whether you plan to attend the meeting, it is important that your shares be voted.
-Accordingly, we ask that you either vote by telephone or by the Internet or sign and return your proxy card as soon as possible $\overline{\phantom{a}}$ in the envelope provided.
+Accordingly, we ask that you either vote by telephone or by the

+Internet or sign and return your proxy card as soon as possible in the envelope $\stackrel{--}{\mbox{\footnotesize --}}$ provided.